vlang/vlang-blog/docs/thumbnail-image.md

 ## Design Hints

-Suggestions to make the process of creating Hero Images simpler for all contributors.
+Suggestions to make the process of creating Thumbnail Images simpler for all contributors.

 - Same instructions for